syncfusion-content/winui-docs/winui/Radial-Gauge/marker-pointer.md

 ## Text pointer

 Text is used to denote the current pointer value instead of any marker shape.
 It can be achieved by setting the [`MarkerType`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.MarkerPointer.html#Syncfusion_UI_Xaml_Gauges_MarkerPointer_MarkerType) as text and provide requrired text in [`Text`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.MarkerPointer.html#Syncfusion_UI_Xaml_Gauges_MarkerPointer_Text) property.
-The provided text can be customized using the `Foreground` `FontSize` `FontWeight` `FontFamily` properties of marker pointer.
+The provided text can be customized using the `Foreground`, `FontSize`, `FontWeight` and `FontFamily` properties of marker pointer.

 {% tabs %}